tinymce/tinymce-docs/_includes/configuration/fixed-toolbar-container.md

 ## fixed_toolbar_container

-Use this option to render the inline toolbar into a fixed positioned HTML element for example a top positioned toolbar.
-This option takes a CSS 3 selector for example `"#mytoolbar"` and renders any inline toolbars into this element.
+Use this option to render the inline toolbar into a fixed positioned HTML element.
+For example, you could fix the toolbar to the top of the browser viewport.

 **Type:** `String`

+This example takes a CSS 3 selector named `"#mytoolbar"` and renders any inline toolbars into this element.

 ##### Example